What is the difference between a yeast infection and bacteria vaginosis?Gynaecology Sexual Health Health & Fitness

 Since your symptoms haven't improved after treatment, it's possible that a yeast infection or BV may not be the only problem you have, and further evaluation by your doctor is needed.

 Please stick to seeing the same doctor so that she will know all about what's been going on with you, in terms of reports, diagnosis, and treatments completed.
 That's the best way to get your symptoms completely treated.

-STDs can come in different forms/types, with an assortment of symptoms and, not to mention, a great deal of anxiety.
-Those who are stricken can suffer...READ MORE
+Sexually transmitted diseases can come in different forms, with an assortment of symptoms and, not to mention, a great deal of anxiety.
+Different...READ MORE